News and Events

 When the project was presented, Davao Light and Power Company bared its capability to pin-point with certain degree of accuracy the location of their poles.
 This capability is packaged in their program called Power-One, a product of the Geographic Information System that they started developing in 1992.

 Immediately, the seed of the idea to use such a potent instrument in the more active fight to get rid of, or at least minimize the incidence of criminality was planted into the mind of Mayor Duterte.

 The idea, however, had to hibernate for sometime in order for it to be developed further prior to its emergence to the open.

 In March 2002, serious talks on the use of Davao Light’s GIS to address head on crimes and criminality was made.
 Representatives from both the city government and Davao Light sat down together to discuss and put on the drawing board a concept that will utilize Davao Light’s capability in the city government’s campaign for a more stable peace and order situation.

 The city government started to look for sources to acquire the necessary hardware and resources to make the facility effectively and efficiently capable of functioning and exercising its responsibility.
 In the meanwhile, Davao Light and Power Company tailored and customized its Power-One program to come up with a similar software dedicated to tracking the locations of both the callers and the nearest responders and christened it the Emergency Computer-Aided Dispatch, or ECAD.

-A year after its launching, Central 911 added to its ensemble its very own Emergency Medical Services Unit, Urban Search and Rescue Unit, Fire Auxiliary Service Unit, and K-9 Unit.
+A year after its launching, Central 911 added to its ensemble its very own Emergency Medical Services (EMS) Unit, Urban Search and Rescue (USAR) Unit, Fire Auxiliary Service (FAS) Unit, and K-9 Unit.